 Variable rate home loans offer payment flexibility and allow borrowers to take advantage of cuts to the official interest rate or existing low interest rates.

 Currently, in Australia the official cash rate is a record low 0.25 per cent.

 While you won’t find banks offering interest rates this low, it does mean that their variable rates have been adjusted accordingly and you can find really great variable rate home loan deals.

 “Sponsored” products are displayed first within the search results pages and can be re-sorted without this filter by de-selecting the “Show sponsored listings first” option.
-For more information on how we’ve selected these “Sponsored” and “Featured” products click here.
+They will have a link to a product provider’s website should you wish to get more information or apply for the product.
+We have a commercial marketing relationship with these providers.
+For more information on how we’ve selected these “Sponsored” and “Featured” products, how we make money, the products we compare and other important information about our service click here.
 The default sort is based on lowest monthly repayment.

 Monthly repayment figures are estimates only and exclude fees.
 Based on the advertised rate, 25 year term and loan amount entered.
 Actual repayments will depend on your individual circumstances and interest rate changes.
 Interest only loans – the monthly repayment figure is applicable only for the interest only period.
 After the interest only period, your principal and interest repayments will be higher than these repayments.
 Fixed rate loans – the monthly repayment is based on an interest rate that applies for an initial period only and will change when the interest rate reverts to the applicable variable rate.

 If you prefer to speak to a human or fall outside of the box we are here to help.
 Let us negotiate you a cheaper rate!

 Have you been rejected by your bank?
 Have bad credit or need a low doc loan?

 Speak to a home loan expert about your needs and available loan options.Talk to an Expert